robotix/2020.robotix.in/_events/tesseract.md

 *   The initial run can be traversed by the bot in whichever way it so chooses, beginning from the start node, storing data from all the nodes as it goes.

-*   Once the bot has traversed the entire arena, (it has reached the diagonal end) it has to display the correct location of all the nodes of ambush (found using data from all the nodes it traversed during its initial run) on an LCD display, for a time of 3 seconds.
+*   Once the bot has traversed the entire arena and reached the diagonal end, it has to display the correct location of all the nodes of ambush found using the data from all the nodes, on an LCD display for a period of 3 seconds per ambush point.

+*   The format in which the ambush points are to be displayed on the LCD one after the other is (x, y, z) where x-y coordinate system is marked in the image of the arena above and z coordinate represents the level of the ambush point being displayed.

 ##### Timeouts and Re-runs

-* A maximum of 6 re-runs can be taken.
+* A maximum of 4 re-runs can be taken.
 Penalty will be awarded for each re-run and the bot will start from the beginning of the arena.
+Participants are allowed to make as many changes to the hardware or software as they want.

-* A restart can only be taken in case of a genuine technical fault in the robot.
-Team ROBOTIX can refuse a restart if the reason does not sound genuine enough, and their decision will be binding and final.
+* A timeout can only be taken in case of a genuine technical fault in the robot.
+The bot will continue from the same point in that case without making any changes to the hardware or software.
+Team ROBOTIX can refuse a timeout if the reason does not sound genuine enough, and their decision will be binding and final.

 #### Round 1

 ##### Task
 *   The arena will consist of 1 level.
 The bot has to traverse the arena and read the data from the RFID tag on each node.

+*   The first round will be characterized into three checkpoints.
+While traversing the first 6 nodes, the bot will have to read the RFID card, and display the reading on the LCD display for 2 seconds each.
+This is to check the working of the RFID reader.

-*   After the first run, at the diagonally opposite point, the bot will have to display all the ambush points in the aforementioned format.
+*   After traversing the arena, at the diagonally opposite end point, the bot will have to display all the ambush points in the aforementioned format one after the other for 2 seconds each.
+This is the second checkpoint, to check the accuracy of the ambush point-finding algorithm.

-*   From the diagonally opposite point, the bot has to traverse the arena back, through a path free of ambush points and reach the end point (initially the start point).
+*   From the end point, the bot has to traverse the arena back through a path free of ambush points and reach the start point.
+This will be the third checkpoint, to check the path planning algortihm of the participants.

-*   There will be one return path.
+*   There is only one safe return path.

+*   In case of the bot failing at any of the checkpoints, the participant will be permitted to take a re-run, the rules of which are mentioned below.

 #### Round 2

 ##### Task

-*   The arena will consist of 2 virtual levels.
+*   The arena will consist of 2 virtual levels as shown in Example 2 below.
 The bot has to traverse the arena and read the data from the RFID tag on each node.

-*   After the first run, at the diagonally opposite point at level 1, the bot will have to display all the ambush points in the aforementioned format.
+*   After the first run, at end point at level 1, the bot will have to display all the ambush points in the aforementioned format.

-*   From the diagonally opposite point, the bot has to traverse the arena back through a path free of ambush points on both the levels and reach the end point (initially the start point).
+*   From the end point, the bot has to traverse the arena back through a path free of ambush points on both the levels and reach the start point.

-*   Throughout it's return journey, the bot will have to keep either 1 or 2 LED(s) glowing representing the level on which it is currently travelling.
+*   Throughout it's return journey, the bot will have to keep either 1 or 2 standard LED(s) glowing representing the level on which it is currently travelling respectively.

 *   There will be 2 safe paths, one with higher energy, and one with lower energy, where energy increases with each level.
 The first level has lower energy than the second level.
 The bot that travels to the end through a lower energy path will be awarded higher points.

 ##### Scoring Formula

 * **Positives**

-Base score - 500(A)
+Base score - 500
-Line following - 200(B)
+Line following - 200
+Checkpoint 1 (Display of first 6 RFID Readings) - 100
-Detection/display of each correct ambush point - 50(C)
+Checkpoint 2 (Detection/display of each correct ambush point) - 200
-Each safe node traversed while returning - 50(D) (Round 2) For traversing the path with lesser energy - 200(E)
+Each safe node traversed while returning - 50 Checkpoint 3 (Successfully returning to the start point through the safe path) - 100 For traversing the lesser energy path (Round 2) - 200

 * **Negatives**
-For each ambush point traversed while returning - 30(F) For each re-run -100(G)
+For each ambush point touched while returning - 50
+For each re-run - 100
+For each timeout - 50
-For damaging the arena - 400(H)
+For damaging the arena - 400

-**Formula:**

-{% highlight ruby %}
-A+B+50*C+50*D+200*E-30*F-100*G-400*H
-{% endhighlight %}

 **Note:**

 * **Example 1:**

-(
-Round 1 (uni-dimensional) trial demonstration for a 3x3 arena-
+Round 1 trial demonstration for a 3x3 arena-

 *   Readings from RFID Tags:
 ![](/img/event/tesseract/ex11.jpg){:.img-responsive}